MartinHoldrege/precipr/README.md

     distribution (gamma distribution), and rain frequency, but keeps total precip the same).

-    Disclaimer: Much of this code has not been extensively tested or is not full developed.
+    Disclaimer: Much of this code has not been extensively tested or is not fully developed.

 ## Install